Humanities Provide STEM Students with Benefits Beyond Measure

 Stonehill has received a $1.19 million grant that will provide an array of resources to students interested in teaching mathematics.

-Our Mathematics students work with award-winning faculty dedicated to teaching in the context of the liberal arts and sciences.
+Our Mathematics majors at Stonehill College work with award-winning faculty dedicated to teaching in the context of the liberal arts and sciences.
 Professors in the department see mathematics as both a specialized discipline that can prepare students for specific careers and a fundamental part of a general education, which will give them the intellectual dexterity and creative spirit to excel and, more importantly, to adapt to an ever-changing world.

 - Pursue graduate studies or work in mathematics and related areas